Health Care Guide Information

 Signs and Symptoms:

-Following are the signs and symptoms of thyroid cancer.
+The following are the signs and symptoms of thyroid cancer.

-Change in Voice: Usually called hoarseness, it is due to pressure exerted by an enlarged thyroid on vocal cords.
+Change in Voice: Usually called hoarseness, it is due to pressure exerted by an enlarged thyroid on the vocal cords.
 So the patient may feel the change in voice.

 Shortness of Breath: Pressure on the trachea may result in shortness of breath.